NVIDIA/hpc-container-maker/RECIPES.md

 ### packages

 The `packages` building block specifies the set of operating system packages to install.
-Based on the package manager of the Linux distribution, the building block invokes either `apt-get` (Debian) or `yum` (RPM).
+Based on the Linux distribution, the building block invokes either `apt-get` (Ubuntu) or `yum` (RHEL-based).

 This building block is preferred over directly using the [`apt_get`](#apt_get) or [`yum`](#yum) building blocks.

 Parameters:

+- `apt`: A list of Debian packages to install.
+The default is an empty list.

 - `_epel`: Boolean flag to specify whether to enable the Extra Packages for Enterprise Linux (EPEL) repository.
 The default is False.
-This parameter is ignored if the Linux distribution is not RPM-based.
+This parameter is ignored if the Linux distribution is not RHEL-based.

-- `debs`: A list of Debian packages to install.
-The default is an empty list.

 - `ospackages`: A list of packages to install.
-The list is used for both Debian-based and RPM-based Linux distributions, therefore only packages with the consistent names across Linux distributions should be specified.
-This parameter is ignored if `debs` or `rpms` is specified.
+The list is used for both Ubuntu and RHEL-based Linux distributions, therefore only packages with the consistent names across Linux distributions should be specified.
+This parameter is ignored if `apt` or `yum` is specified.
 The default value is an empty list.

-- `rpms`: A list of RPM packages to install.
+- `yum`: A list of RPM packages to install.
 The default value is an empty list.

 Examples: